They were smiling! And looking friendly! They were toasting each other! A Democrat and a Republican! Can you imagine?

 But less important than what was agreed upon was the bi-partisan gemütlichkeit, the good-old-fashioned All-American can-do spirit ― something that's been missing for too many decades in our Congress ― that accompanied the agreement.

-Let the lawmakers on the fringes of both right and left,
+Let the lawmakers on the fringes of both right and left, along with the Spotlight politicians,

 Watch the video podcast and learn the story behind the story.